Growing Tomatoes in Planter Boxes: A Complete Guide

 For the best flavor, harvest in the morning, when the fruit is cooler and firmer.
 Use garden shears to snip the stem or gently twist the fruit off, leaving a small piece of stem attached.
 Keeping some stems in place helps them last longer once picked.

 If rain is in the forecast, harvest any ripe or almost-ripe tomatoes before storms hit.
 Heavy rain can cause the skin to crack and split.
-The same goes for late-season frosts: pick tomatoes at the breaker stage (when color starts to show at the blossom end) and let them finish ripening indoors.
+The same goes for late-season frosts: pick tomatoes at the breaker stage (when color first appears at the blossom end) and let them finish ripening indoors.

 A tomato that’s given time to color on the vine fully will always taste sweeter, juicier, and full of summer flavor.